danielweidman/gcloudzap/README.md

 # ⚡ gcloudzap [![GoDoc](https://godoc.org/github.com/jonstaryuk/gcloudzap?status.svg)](https://godoc.org/github.com/danielweidman/gcloudzap)

 **(experimental)**

 This package provides a zap logger that forwards entries to the Google Stackdriver Logging service as structured payloads.

+This version is a tiny change from the version fully created by jonstaryuk.
+The one difference is that it lets one override the "stack" and "caller" fields to be sent to StackDriver with custom inputs.

 ## Quickstart